-An advantage of this service is that artistic control is directly under the control of the dentist.
-Appropriate colored bonding resins are chosen by the dentist with the patient’s input and can be viewed on the tooth as a trial “mock-up”.
-Frequently the procedure can be accomplished in one treatment visit, as bonding does involve the dental laboratory
+An advantage of this service is that artistic control is directly under the dentist's control.
+Appropriate colored bonding resins are chosen by the dentist with the patient’s input and can be viewed on the tooth as a trial “mock-up.”
+The procedure can be frequently accomplished in one treatment visit, as bonding involves the dental laboratory.

-The dental bonding material is a tooth-colored resin that is applied to the tooth and then hardened with a special ultra-violet light.
+The dental bonding material is a tooth-colored resin applied to the tooth and then hardened with a special ultraviolet light.
 This process permanently "bonds" the material to the tooth.

 Dental Veneering Procedure Time Frame

-- Time to complete - Dental bonding takes about 30 to 60 minutes per tooth to complete.
+- Time to complete: Dental bonding takes about 30 to 60 minutes per tooth.

 - Doc Kelly will match the tooth-colored resin material to the color of your tooth.

-- Procedure - The tooth is cleaned and dried.
+- Procedure: The tooth is cleaned and dried.
 The resin is then applied, molded, and smoothed to the desired shape.
 The bonding material is then hardened with ultraviolet light.
-The hardened material is then smoothed, and polish to match the rest of the tooth surface.
+The hardened material is then smoothed and polished to match the rest of the tooth surface.

-Dental bonding disadvantages include its tendency to stain over time and that it is not as durable as other cosmetic dental procedures.
-Its principal advantages are that it is fast, can be matched to the color and sheen of the tooth, and if necessary, dental bonding can be easily repaired.
+Dental bonding disadvantages include its tendency to stain over time and not being as durable as other cosmetic dental procedures.
+Its principal advantages are that it is fast, can be matched to the color and sheen of the tooth, and, if necessary, dental bonding can be easily repaired.